TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.cannotcreate/compute-cannotcreate-provisioning-timeouterror.md

 # I received a provisioning or deployment timeout error

-4 out of 5 customers resolved their allocation failure issue using the below steps.<br>
+4 out of 5 customers resolved their issue with the guides listed below.<br>

 ## **Recommended documents**